sirchuck/site_works/README.md

             -keepalive   = Number of seconds to loop a brodcast of the pong string to all clients.
 0 to turn off Default 0 -ping   = This is the string you plan to send to the websocket server to request a pong.
 Anything else gets passed to your php socket script.
             -pong   = This is the string the server will resopnd with when pinged, and the string sent with keepalive.
+            -nopong = Default: false, If true the server will trash incomming pings, meaning you can run a client side keepalive.

         - Why
             You want a chat component for your site, or you want to brodcast an event.
 (This is not a streamer) Techincally you could probalby use it to stream but it would be really ineffeicnet for that.
 Use it more to send and recieve messages from